 - Professor X's speech at the end of the Grand Finale, especially the part with Jean turning into the Phoenix.

 - "The Cauldron".
-Scott's flash back to his parent's death and being seperated from his brother, to a later scene where Jean tells him she doesn't want to know him anymore since he used Magneto's power machine and is now, against his will, bound to being loyal to him, to the point of attacking his friends.
+Scott's flash back to his parent's death and being separated from his brother, to a later scene where Jean tells him she doesn't want to know him anymore since he used Magneto's power machine and is now, against his will, bound to being loyal to him, to the point of attacking his friends.

 - Adding to that, has anyone ever seen that X-Men art meme?
 Near the bottom two questions are directed at Cyclops, one is 'why do you think he's so uptight' and 'why don't we prank him'.
-Normally this is served for some lighthearted (Or ocasionally mean spirited) jokes directed at him.
+Normally this is served for some lighthearted (Or occasionally mean spirited) jokes directed at him.
 However one time one person answered them respectfully with 'My parents died' and 'Dude!
 His parents DIED!'
 It's quite sad yet reassuring that some people do pity him.